Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Comparison of Data Products from a Flare Prediction Perspective

 Across the test periods when the solar activity is relatively low, the models trained with \texttt{SWPC-FTP} operational flare list achieve higher predictive skill scores than those trained with \texttt{Science-Quality} labels.
 This improvement is clearer for logistic models.
 During the solar minimum (20200101-20211231), the logistic regression model improves from a TSS of 0.15 [0.11,0.18] (\texttt{Science-Quality}) to 0.37 [0.35,0.38] (\texttt{SWPC-FTP}), and the LSTM model improves from 0.42 [0.16,0.59] to 0.57 [0.40,0.69].
-Similar margins in performance win appear in other metrics.
-However, for the LSTM model, the difference is not substantial.
-However, we do observe more stability with the logistic regression model results (with consistently shorter boxes in Figure~\ref{fig:Logreg_24_defSHARPS_SCI_vs_OPR} as compared to Figure~\ref{fig:LSTM_24_defSHARPS_SCI_vs_OPR}) as compared to LSTM results.
-During the high-activity period (2023–2024) when the positive-sample ratio exceeds 0.85, the \texttt{Science-Quality}-trained models achieve better performance except for the TSS score of the logistic models.
-Across all the test periods, models trained with \texttt{SWPC-FTP} list get lower FAR scores, demonstrating that models trained with operational flare lists are better at identifying flares without increasing false alarms.
+Similar margins in performance wins are observed in other metrics.
+For the LSTM model, the difference is not substantial.
+We do observe more stability with the logistic regression model results (with consistently shorter boxes in Figure~\ref{fig:Logreg_24_defSHARPS_SCI_vs_OPR} as compared to Figure~\ref{fig:LSTM_24_defSHARPS_SCI_vs_OPR}).

+During the high-activity period (2023–2024), when the positive-sample ratio exceeds 0.85, the \texttt{Science-Quality}-trained models achieve better performance except for the TSS score of the logistic models. {Averaged over the entire testing period (2020–2024), the \texttt{Science-Quality}-trained LSTM models consistently outperform in all skill scores except FAR.
+For the logistic models, the performance differences between the two training datasets are relatively small.} Across all test periods, models trained with \texttt{SWPC-FTP} lists achieve lower FAR, demonstrating that models trained with operational flare lists are better at identifying flares without increasing false alarms.

-Figure~\ref{fig:metric_gain_defSHARPs} compares the performance of different model configurations during solar minimum and solar maximum, using definitive SHARP inputs.
-We use the logistic regression model for 6-hour forecasting trained on \texttt{SWPC-FTP} flare lists and definitive SHARPs as the baseline model, and calculate the average performance gain relative to the baseline.
-The results show that the behavior of the models varies substantially between the two phases of the solar cycle.
-Here, we focus on the TSS and F1 for comparison.
+We {then} compare the performance of different model configurations during solar minimum and solar maximum, using definitive SHARP inputs. {The results above indicate that model behavior differs substantially between these two phases of the solar cycle.} We use the logistic regression model for 6-hour forecasting trained on \texttt{SWPC-FTP} flare lists and definitive SHARPs as the baseline model. {Performance gain is quantified as the difference between the average skill score of a given model and that of the baseline (Logreg-O-DEF).
+We compute this gain by first averaging each skill score from bootstrapping and then taking the difference relative to the baseline.
+The gain can be negative by definition.} Here, we focus on the TSS and F1 for comparison {, and refer to the corresponding performance gains as TSS gain and F1 gain, respectively.}